maiconmelo/theparallelminds/positions-deduplicated.md

 ---

-## 138. Senior HPC Cluster Engineer - Jobgether (United Kingdom)

-**Location:** United Kingdom (Remote)

-[This is the same role as Entry 129, but located in the United Kingdom.
-The description is identical, with only the location changed.]

----

 ## 139. Senior HPC Performance Engineer - AI for Science at Scale - NVIDIA (Santa Clara)

 **Location:** Santa Clara, CA (Presencial)